Exporting to WebDataset shards¶

 {uuid}.{cam}_t{idx}.jpg |

-Camera image at time index idx relative to the anchor frame (t-1, t0, etc.) |
+RGB image at raw frame offset idx from the anchor (t-1, t0, etc.) — JPEG quality 95 |

 {uuid}.lowdim.npz |